lawnjelly/godot-llightmap/LIGHT_PROBES.md

 ### Medium Quality
 * Vertex lighting, using faux roughness term from blue channel in fragment shader
 * Suitable for skinned or non-animated models
+* You can set the balance for diffuse, specular and ambient light by setting a shader parameter

 ```
 shader_type spatial;